 Route of the Postman

-A Costner-themed family dispatch through California and Oregon, with pets, ranch stops, Eugene days, and the long road home.
+A Costner-themed family dispatch through California and Oregon, with pets, two charging stops, Eugene days, and the long road home.

 This is the kind of trip that looks ordinary if you flatten it into logistics.

-Redwood City to Corning.
-Corning to Eugene.
-A few days with family.
+Redwood City to Eugene.
+One long day in the Tesla, two charging stops, and we arrive at family.
+A few days on Damon’s porch.
 The Oregon coast if the weather cooperates.
-Then the long road back through the valley, picking up the dogs and getting home before dinner.
+Then the long road home.

 That is the map version.

 The feeling version is stranger and better.
-It is me getting ready to play postman across California and Oregon with Jelyn, Rosemary, Echo, Cashmere, and the dogs holding the line at the Corning ranch.
-It is a vacation, yes, but also a delivery run: people delivered to people, pets delivered to safe places, tired adults delivered out of routine for a few days.
+I am getting ready to play postman across California and Oregon with Jelyn, Rosemary, Echo, and Cashmere.
+It is a vacation, yes, but it also feels like a delivery run: people delivered to people, pets settled safely in the back seat, tired adults delivered out of routine for a few days.

 The old Kevin Costner movie is ridiculous in all the right ways, and I love it for that.
 Beneath the dust and grand speeches is a simple idea: sometimes you keep the world stitched together by carrying something from one place to another.